 Dispatchers working at the Cape Girardeau County Sheriff's Office answer numerous calls for help and service 24 hours a day and 7 days a week.
 These men and women who staff this communications center are committed to the protection of life and property of citizens in Cape Girardeau County.
 Dispatchers protect citizens by dispatching the appropriate personnel to locations were violations of the law, suspicious activity, traffic accidents, injuries, fires, reckless driving, etc. are occurring.
 Dispatchers are trained to deal with a wide variety of emergency incidents and deal with high stress situations.

 Some of the tasks that our dispatchers are responsible for include:

 Answering emergency 911 calls for the area.

-Paging and dispatching for seven rural fire departments: Millersville, Delta, Whitewater, East County, North County, Fruitland, and Gordonville.
+Paging and dispatching for eight fire departments or districts: Jackson Fire Rescue, Millersville, Delta, Whitewater, East County, North County, Fruitland, and Gordonville.

-Paging and dispatching for medical first responders in four rural districts: Millersville, East County, Gordonville and Fruitland.
+Paging and dispatching for medical first responders in four districts and the City of Jackson: Millersville, East County, Gordonville and Fruitland.

 Paging and dispatching of Emergency Operations Center personnel during situations such as severe weather.